 “You know what,” I grew tired of her threats, “I don’t care.
 Tell him.
 Tell them all.
 Tell them EVERYTHING.
 I’m sick of this shit anyway….”

 “I’m not testing you…go ahead…spill the secrets since you insist on throwing it up every chance you get.
 Maybe I’ll finally get some fucking freedom in my life!”
 I screamed and threw my hands in the air.

-My mother’s eyes widened in offense at my use of the word “fucking” and she responded by storming over and slapping me across my face.
-But I didn’t budge.
+My mother’s eyes widened in offense at my use of the word “fucking” and she responded by storming over and slapping me across the face.
+I didn’t budge.
 The pain of Carmen’s death…and possible betrayal…gripped me harder than any strike she could lay.
 She raised her arm to strike me again, but I’d had enough.
-I grabbed her hand and twisted it behind her back.
+Almost instinctively, I grabbed her hand and twisted it behind her back.

 “You’re going to learn to stop hitting me, mom.
 I’m a grown ass woman and I’m sick of your damn disrespect.
 For once, be a got damned mom and support me like you support everyone else!”
 She struggled to get free, which only served to tighten my grip.

 “Are you going to keep your hands to yourself?”
 I asked, her arm still locked behind her back.